a mindful curriculum

 Each day, Janet keeps in mind that “children are in the process of becoming and growing into their potential” during their years at CFNS.
 “Our daily mission is to empower the teacher within every individual, children and teachers alike.”
 The school encourages students “to seek truth, to learn in order to serve others, and to take responsibility for one’s own learning.”
 She adds that “parents are honored guests, integral to our school community, and families and teachers share the children’s journey of growth.

-Dannielle Renza – Head Teacher “The Mother’s Day celebration is my favorite tradition at CFNS.
-I have experienced it as a parent and a teacher, and it is pure love and admiration for the people who are at the core of our special community.”Hummingbirds head teacher Dannielle Renza relishes “the sense of community among teachers and families” at Chappaqua Friends.
+Dannielle Renza – Head Teacher “Teaching at Friends is a joyful, rewarding experience!”Hummingbirds head teacher Dannielle Renza relishes “the sense of community among teachers and families” at Chappaqua Friends.
 Dannielle, who also is an assistant teacher in the Chickadee class, first became involved with Friends as a parent and subsequently joined the staff in 2012.
 “The staff at CFNS functions as a team, we all support one another, and strive to learn from each other.
 I feel fortunate to be surrounded by such talented supportive peers.”
 A native of Yonkers, Dannielle studied psychology at Pace University, where part of her studies included working as a teaching assistant at Blythedale Children’s Hospital.
 “I am fascinated by early childhood development, and enjoy staying current with the latest research.”
-Dannielle adds that “teaching a Friends is joyful, rewarding experience,” which provides her with the opportunity to “watch a group of children form bonds throughout the year and see growth and explorations through the eyes of children.”
+Dannielle adds that “teaching at Friends is a joyful, rewarding experience,” which provides her with the opportunity to “watch a group of children form bonds throughout the year and see growth and explorations through the eyes of children.”

 Vicky Vidal – Head Teacher & Spanish Teacher“You meet one child at the beginning of the year and by the end of the year you watch a whole new person walk out the door.”Vicky Vidal wears three hats at CFNS: schoolwide Spanish teacher, Bluebirds head teacher and parent.
 A New Jersey native of Uruguayan and Puerto Rican descent, Vicky earned a graduate degree in bilingual early childhood and elementary education from Bank Street College.
 She has spent significant portions of her life in Uruguay and lived in Madrid for eight years after graduate school working as an English teacher and translator/interpreter.
 As a Friends parent, Vicky has observed her three children have preschool experiences “full of nature, play, friendship and community — all I’ve ever wanted for their early years.”
 And as a CFNS teacher, Vicky has “fallen in love with the minds of young children.
 At no point in their lives will there be such rapid and dynamic development.
 You meet one child at the beginning of the year and by the end of the year you watch a whole new person walk out the door.”